CombineCommunity/CombineDataSources/README.md

 ## Usage

+#### Demo App 📱

-The repo contains a demo app in the *Example* sub-folder that demonstrates visually different ways to use CombineDataSources.
+The repo contains a demo app in the *Example* sub-folder that demonstrates the different ways to use CombineDataSources in practice.

 #### Bind a plain list of elements